-The Virginia Museum of Fine Arts in Richmond has spent years fostering relationships with Chinese cultural institutions.
-This hard work has landed them the exhibition Terracotta Army: The Legacy of the First Emperor of China, opening on November 18 and continuing until March 11, 2018.
-Three years ago, the VMFA was the exclusive U. S. venue for the 2014–15 exhibition, Forbidden City: Imperial Treasures from the Palace Museum, Beijing.
-In 2016, the Palace Museum in Beijing displayed the VMFA’s collection of Faberge eggs and objects, marking the first time a U. S. institution had exhibited in that museum.
+The Virginia Museum of Fine Arts (VMFA) in Richmond has spent years fostering relationships with Chinese cultural institutions.
+This hard work helped land them the exhibition Terracotta Army: The Legacy of the First Emperor of China, open from November 18, 2017, through March 11, 2018.
+Previously, the VMFA was the exclusive US venue for the 2014–15 exhibition, Forbidden City: Imperial Treasures from the Palace Museum, Beijing.
+In 2016, the Palace Museum in Beijing displayed the VMFA’s collection of Fabergé eggs and objects, marking the first time a US institution had exhibited in that museum.

 To shape the narrative of the VMFA’s new exhibition, Jian says she first “identified the themes of the exhibition and then selected artwork around the thematic sections, including the First Emperor’s unification of China and his significant reforms; the second section looks back to the birth of Qin as a state, how it grew from a small state into a powerful empire over a course of 500 years.
 The last section explores Emperor Qin Shi Huang’s afterlife—his quest for immortality [through the] terracotta warriors and figures excavated from the Emperor’s mausoleum.”